Quodatum/file-walker/README.md

 </testsuites>

 ````
-Running on server takes about 44sec.
+Running directly on the server takes about 44sec.